Information for current scholarship holders

 Holding more than one scholarship

 In most cases multiple scholarships cannot be held simultaneously.
+However you are able to receive scholarship payments as well as one bursary per year.

 Converting to part-time